Basingstoke and Deane

 Frequently Asked Questions

-How much Section 106 money has Basingstoke and Deane collected?
+How much unspent Section 106 money does Basingstoke and Deane hold?

 Does Basingstoke and Deane charge CIL?